INACSL Grant Opportunities

 through generous funding provided by

-CALL FOR PROPOSALS IS NOW OPEN
+CALL FOR PROPOSALS IS CURRENTLY CLOSED

 The International Nursing Association for Clinical Simulation and Learning (INACSL) invites proposals to conduct investigations on issues relevant to nursing simulation.
 The INACSL “Debra Spunt” Research Grants are designed to fund research that advances the science of simulation in healthcare and is related to at least one of the the INACSL research priorities.
 Rigorously designed research proposals, both qualitative and quantitative are welcome.
 Proposals must target at least one of the following research priorities: